Cardiacs: 1977–1984: Early years

 In 1981, Cardiacs self-released the cassette album, Toy World, featuring both new material and recordings dating back to the Cardiac Arrest period.
 (Consequently, some tracks featured Michael Pugh as lead singer rather than Tim Smith).
 During 1981, Colvin Mayers left the band to join the Sound, a group led by Borland.
 Sarah Cutts briefly covered live keyboards as well as saxophone, before Mark Cawthra swapped drums for keyboards and Dominic Luckman was recruited from the road crew as the new drummer.
 At around the same time percussionist Tim Quy became a full-time member (also doubling on bass synthesizer).
 In July 1983, Tim Smith married Sarah Cutts – taking his surname, she was henceforward known as Sarah Smith.

 In mid-1983 Mark Cawthra left the band, to be replaced on keyboards by William D. Drake.
 Tim Smith had previously met Drake in 1982 at the debut performance of Drake's band Honour Our Trumpet (who promptly invited him to join as bass guitarist.)
 Following Cawthra's departure, Smith returned Drake's favour by inviting him to join Cardiacs.
 Drake played his first concert with the band on 31 August 1983.
 Later in the year, Cardiacs added Marguerite Johnston (alto saxophone) and Graham Simmonds (guitar), and for about a year the band worked as an octet.
 Both Johnston and Simmonds left during the following summer (in July and August respectively), although Simmonds stayed on as Cardiacs' sound engineer.
-At some point in 1983, Tim Smith produced two issues of a comic alternatively called "Peter and His Dog" and "Peter and His Dog Spot".